Muthaa/Personal-Portfolio/README.md

 - Desktop screens

 ## Additional Features
+-
+- Tooltip Positioning:
+	The tooltip is absolutely positioned above the navigation link using bottom: 100% and centered horizontally with left: 50% and transform: translateX(-50%).
+	An arrow is added using ::after pseudo-element.
+	- Hover Effect:
+		Tooltips are hidden by default (opacity: 0; visibility: hidden).
+		On hover, they become visible and slide into position using a smooth transition.
+	-Responsive and Clean Design:
+		Navigation items are evenly spaced.
+		Tooltips are aligned and styled for readability.
+	-Accessibility:
+		Text in the tooltip provides clear context for the link.
+		Hover effects ensure a good user experience.

 - Google Fonts Integration: Typography is enhanced using fonts from Google Fonts.
 - Dark Mode: Automatically adapts to the user's system preferences for light or dark mode.